 In other words, there are ways to get by as you rebuild credit and work to recover good credit.
 You can still buy a car and can even get yourself mortgage-ready in a short amount of time.
 And if you need credit cards, you can use secured credit cards if you can’t qualify for unsecured cards.

 Rhode also explains that getting credit after you file often easier if you file for Chapter 7.
 “Chapter 7 filers have a greater opportunity to acquire unsecured credit from new lenders than Chapter 13 filers do.
 The rebound in new credit cards occurred more slowly for Chapter 13 filers, possibly because they were using a portion of their income to pay down old debts and because they can file for bankruptcy again more quickly than Chapter 7 filers can.”

-Bankruptcy Downside #4:
+Bankruptcy Downside #4: Cosigners are not protected

 Cosigners and guarantors aren’t protected from collection on debts that you discharge through personal bankruptcy.
 So, you can get off the hook, but a loved one may get harassed over the remaining balance on a discharged debt unless you pay it off.
 This isn’t guaranteed to happen, but it’s definitely something to keep in mind.

 Just make sure to talk to anyone that cosigned a loan with you before you file.
 Let me them know that you plan to file, so you can decide together how to handle the situation.
-Again, it’s not guaranteed that the lender or collector will pursue collection with them after bankruptcy discharge, but it is a possibility.
+Again, it’s not guaranteed that the lender or collector will pursue collection with them after a bankruptcy discharge, but it is a possibility.